chadramsey/chadramsey.github.io/_posts/2018-11-15-pico8-game-jam-two.md

 ![](https://chadramsey.github.io/assets/images/2018/akuma_key_grab_screen.gif)

-*"Queue the 'I found some awesome game-progressing loot' clip."*
+*"Queue the 'I found some awesome game-progressing loot' number."*

 As with all games, establishing a system to handle screen and collision events was a must.
 I've also worked in a dialog system that makes rendering event-based dialog pretty seamless.
 The scene elements (i.e., the flowers in this case), enemies, and player all operate on their own time cycles and are managed independently each frame.

 Currently picking up this key and promping the dialog will hault all player and enemy movement until dismissed.
 All sprites have been hand drawn and I still continue to make tweaks to them regularly (I get lost in this process longer than I'd like to admit).
 To bring things home in the
 'look and feel' department, I decided to work in a screen transistion mechanic once the player reaches the bounds of a given map area - much like you'd see in many 16-bit era games.